ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

  - `expand_jinja.py` -- helper script used by the BATS (Bash unit test framework) to expand Jinja in test scripts.
  - `generate_man_page.py` -- generates the ComplianceAsCode man page.
- - `oscap_svg_support.py` -- helper script to check if OpenSCAP supports inline SVGs (used by the build system for feature detection).
  - `profile_tool.py` -- utility script to generate statistics about profiles in a specific XCCDF/Datastream file.
  - `relabel_ids.py` -- updates various internal identifiers to their final